Jury - Frequently Asked Questions

 Where do I park?

-Free juror parking is available upon validation in the Southwest Downtown Parking Garage.
-The entrance for this garage is located on SW 2nd Street.
+Free juror parking is at the Southwest Downtown Parking Garage.
+The entrance is located on SW 3rd Street, park in any spot not marked restricted or reserved.
 Parking Garage Map (Google Maps).
-To have your parking validated by Clerk staff, please write down your license plate number and bring it with you to jury check-in.
-Your tag number will be collected from you and entered into the parking system for validation.
+To have your parking validated by Clerk staff, please write down your license plate number and bring it with you to the jury check-in point.
+It will be collected from you and entered into the parking system for validation.

 How long will I serve?